TUMFTM/MATLAB2CAD/README.md

 - 3) How to plot object created in CATIA in MATLAB (we denote this case as CATPART2MATLAB connection)
 - 4) How to control and update parametric CATProducts from MATLAB (we denote this case as CATPRODUCT2MATLAB connection)

-# How can I implement different, more complex automatization steps for a MATLAB2CATPART connection?
+# How can I implement more complex processes in a MATLAB2CATPART connection?
 Probabily one of the most interesting part of this repository is the number 2) of the following list.
 In this repository we only show how very simple object creation processes in CATIA can be automatized in MATLAB.
 If you want to automatize more complex design process and you have a basic knowledge of VBA, you can follow these steps:

 - a) First conduct the set of manual tasks which you want to automatize in CATIA (example create a new sketch, pad, etc.)